Navigate to Incidents Triage

 | Very low | A minimal shift; informational only |

-What information a flag contains
+What information an incident contains

 - Source system — the connected data source where the change was observed